 Operating Hours: State Historic Park is open Daily from 10 - 4 (until 5 pm from May - September).
 Retail Shops & Restaurants open from 10 am - 7 pm, hours may vary.
 Museums are closed Thanksgiving, Christmas, and New Years Day

 Food: Choose a nice Mexican dinner at an Old Town San Diego restaurant, such as Casa de Reyes, where you can get great Mexican food.
+Just outside the state park in the commercial district are some great restaurants like Cafe Coyote for authentic Mexican cuisine, and Harney Sushi for all things sushi.
 There are also some great happy hours.
 Families will love the old fashioned root beer and candy store in Old Town San Diego SHP.

 San Diego Old Town Lodging - Check out our suggestion for hotels in Old Town San Diego below.

 Official website Old Town San Diego SHP: www.parks.ca.gov

 Cosmopolitan hotel, one of the historic hotels in Old Town San Diego CA

 Consider staying a day or two since there is so much to see and do.
 Here are some popular hotels.

 Old Town Inn San Diego - Check out Old Town Inn San Diego as one of your choices for hotels in Old Town San Diego.
 It is located at 4444 Pacific Highway, San Diego, CA 92110.
 Make your reservations by calling (800) 643-3025.
 It is conveniently located across the highway from Old Town National Park and the Old Town Trolley Station.
 It makes commuting to most any San Diego attraction a breeze.